ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Methods

 \subsection{Model Architecture}

 ConTEXTual Net's architecture can be seen in Fig.~\ref{fig1}, and the implementation details can be found in the open source project\footnote{\url{https://github.com/zhuemann/ConTEXTualSegmentation}}.
 Vision features are extracted from the image via a U-Net \cite{long_fully_2015} encoding scheme, shown in green, and language features are extracted via a pretrained language model, shown in blue.
-This approach leverages the ability of the U-Net to contour disease and the ability of transformer-based language models to extract semantically rich vectors which can be used to help localize the disease.
+This approach leverages the ability of the U-Net to contour disease and the ability of transformer-based language models to extract semantically rich vectors which can be used to localize the disease.
 Within the U-Net, each vision encoder layer is a stack of two sub-layers, where each sub-layer is a convolution followed by batch normalization and ReLU activation.
-The output of each encoder layer is fed as a skip connection to the cross-attention module.
+The output of each encoder layer is fed as a skip connection to a cross-attention module (seen in yellow in Fig.~\ref{fig1} and described in Section~\ref{sec:cross-attetnion}).
 Meanwhile, the encoder output is also downsampled via max pooling and fed to the next encoder layer.

-To integrate language into the model, a pre-trained language model (e.g., T5's encoder) is first used to encode a text report into contextualized text embeddings which are further projected by a linear layer and fed as inputs to the cross-attention modules (seen in yellow and detailed in Section~\ref{sec:cross-attetnion}).
-Each cross-attention module uses an attention layer that takes in the text embeddings as the key and value pairs and the image features as the query and produces the attention context.
-The attention context is passed through \emph{Tanh} activation and then an elementwise multiplication with the input image features, and further concatenated with the encoder image features via a skip connection.
-The cross-attention module output is subsequently fed to a decoder layer which is also a stack of two convolution sub-layers with batch normalization and ReLU (similar to the encoder layer) and then upsampled as inputs to the next cross-attention module.
+The output of the cross-attention module is subsequently fed to a decoder layer which is also a stack of two convolution sub-layers with batch normalization and ReLU (similar to the encoder layer) and then upsampled as inputs to the next cross-attention module.
 The last layer of the decoder is a $1\times1$ convolution, which reduces the channels to a single output channel, and is used for pixel-level prediction.

-Finally, we apply supervised learning with a cross-entropy loss on the prediction and ground-truth segmentation labels to update the model with the pre-trained language model being frozen.
+To integrate language into the model, a pre-trained language model is used to encode a text report into contextualized text embeddings.
+These embeddings are further projected by a linear layer and fed as inputs to the cross-attention modules.
+The model is trained using supervised learning with a cross-entropy loss on the prediction and ground-truth segmentation labels.
+The pre-trained language model is frozen during training, which reduces the number of parameters that need to be learned.

-\subsection{Language cross-attention}
+\subsection{Language Cross-Attention}